 - store the configuration.

-If the MFAF successfully processed and accepted the received HTTP PUT request, the MFAF shall update an "Individual MFAF configuration" resource, and shall respond with:
+If the MFAF successfully processed and accepted the received HTTP PUT request, the MFAF shall update an "Individual MFAF Configuration" resource, and shall respond with:

 a) HTTP "200 OK" status code with the message body containing a representation of the updated configuration, as shown in figure 4.2.2.2.3-1, step 2a. or